SWIFT J1756.9−2508

-SWIFT J1756.9−2508 is a millisecond pulsar with a rotation frequency of 182 Hz (period of 5.5 ms).
+SWIFT J1756.9−2508 is a millisecond pulsar with a rotation frequency of 182 Hz (period of 5.4945 milliseconds).
 It was discovered in 2007 by the Swift Gamma-Ray Burst Explorer and found to have a companion with a mass between 0.0067 and 0.030 solar masses.
 It is thought that the companion is the remnant of a former companion star, now stripped down to a planetary-mass core.
 The pulsar is accreting mass from this companion, resulting in occasional violent outbursts from the accumulated material on the neutron star.

+Planetary system

-SWIFT J1756.9-2508's only known planet is notable for its orbital period of less than an hour.
+SWIFT J1756.9-2508's only known planet is notable for its orbital period of less than an hour, about 54 minutes and 43 seconds.